-Even if you are working with a digital marketing agency, it’s imperative to understand the concepts I share in this post which will allow you and your agency execute a strong email marketing strategy.
+Even if you are working with a digital marketing agency like SAVV Digital, it’s imperative to understand the concepts I share in this post which will allow you and your agency to execute a strong email marketing strategy.

 But first, I want to address a few important areas to make sure we are on the same page.

 Why is it imperative to have an email marketing strategy?

 If you are just relying on organic search and paid ads and perhaps social media to grow your business, you are most likely leaving a big chunk of positive ROI on the table.
 In a much more competitive digital advertising world, it’s what you do after the click that separates you from the pack.
 And your email marketing is one of the cornerstone marketing strategies to uplift ROI.
 In fact, in my opinion, you can tell if a business is using or having a strong email marketing strategy by how good their email marketing strategy is.

 97% (on average) of leads, prospects and visitors are not ready yet to make a purchase.
 And that’s why a digital marketing funnel is essential.
 Although emails are not the only way you can take leads through your sales funnel, it is one of the most effective channels to do so.